IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The ATNA Local Secure Node or Secure Application shall be grouped with an IUA Authorization Client.
 The ATNA Remote Secure Node or Secure Application shall be grouped with an IUA Resource Server.

-- TLS shall be server side authenticated, and may be client authenticated
+- TLS shall be server side authenticated, and may be client authenticated.
-- TLS shall be compliant with BCP195
+- TLS shall be compliant with BCP195.
-- Local Secure Node or Secure Application shall reject connections that are not https, and may enforce other policies
+- Local Secure Node or Secure Application shall reject connections that are not https, and may enforce other policies.
-- Remote Secure Node or Secure Application shall reject connections that do not carry a valid IUA token, and may enforce other policies
+- Remote Secure Node or Secure Application shall reject connections that do not carry a valid IUA token, and may enforce other policies.